 The job of leading a world-changing organization comes without a manual.
 Our free leadership and management guides solve this problem.
 We advocate participative leadership and management, Gandhi’s “Be the change,” Gallup’s putting people in positions where they excel and turning strengths into talents, conserve time for your own projects, plus much more.

-The job of leading a world-changing organization comes without a manual.
-The same is true for managing world-changing staff and projects.
+The job of managing world-changing staff and projects also comes without a manual.
 Little is written about the best way to lead and manage world-changing companies, nonprofits, or public institutions.

 We believe leading and managing these organizations requires different approaches than those for profit-driven companies because most: